AugeosAI/aws-module-vpc/README.md

 ![Infrastructure](images/reference-architecture.png)

-The Reference Architecture is highly customisable, so what's deployed may be a bit different than what's in the diagram.
-Here is an overview of what's actually deployed:
+The Reference Architecture is highly customisable, so what's deployed may be a bit different from what is in the diagram.
+Here is an overview of what is actually deployed:

 1. [Infrastructure as code](#infrastructure-as-code)
 1. [Environments](#environments)